 My nomination for point 7 borrows from Latham’s point about the power of food to reframe.

-Like lots of deep thinkers, Latham heaps a lot of blame on the Enlightenment — — the 1600s and 1700s era when Europeans bit the apple of rational knowledge and started separating humans from the rest of Nature and life.
+Like many deep thinkers of the last 40 years, Latham heaps a lot of blame on the Enlightenment — — the 1600s and 1700s era when Europeans bit the apple of rational knowledge and started separating humans from the rest of Nature and life.

-I think, therefore I am, said Descartes, who lost sight of the fact that he is because he eats.
+I think, therefore I am, said Descartes, who lost sight of the fact that he eats, therefore he is.
 Talk about living in your head!!

-Just ponder, for a moment, that the the Age of Enlightenment coincided with the century when slave labor was used to grow, harvest and refine sugar.
-The Enlightenment era darkened the record of human history.
+The Age of Enlightenment, for example, coincided with the time when slave labor was used on a massive scale to make it profitable to grow, harvest and refine sugar and tobacco in the “New World.”
+The Enlightenment era often darkened human history.

-There’s a nice little trashing of rationalism in a review of a new book on The Enlightenment (note the Capital T in The) by, of all people, a former editor of the Economist, which is premised on mechanical rationality (which I call doing the thing right, rather than doing the right thing).
+There’s a trashing of rationalism in a review of a new book on The Enlightenment (note the Capital T in The) by, of all people, a former editor of the Economist, which is premised on calculating rationality.

 Philosopher Thomas Nagel, writing in the New York Review of Books, says the mathematical and physics turn of mind common among Enlightenment thinkers (and classical economics, I would add) dehumanized reality.

-Color, taste, feel, smell, sound — all the sensual things that make the food experience what it is — are disappeared to make room for shape, size and motion.
+Color, taste, feel, smell, sound — all the sensual things that make the food experience what it is — are invisibilized in order to make room for shape, size, and motion.
 Only measurable aspects qualify for what the physics geeks considered to be “primary” characteristics; all others are secondary characteristics.

-That passage in the review hit me like a ton of bricks.
-All of a sudden, I realized why we have been pushing against a glass ceiling, not knowing why we could never get city officials, agriculture officials, medical officials, university officials — you name it — to take food seriously as a primary issue.
+That passage in the review of the Age of Reason hit me like a ton of bricks.
+All of a sudden, I realized why food advocates have been pushing against a glass ceiling — not knowing why we could never get city officials, agriculture officials, medical officials, university officials, and so on — to take food seriously as a primary issue.

-To love food is to understand the importance to “fear the geeks, even bearing gifts,” and to keep conviviality, sensuality, holistic health, and humble human needs and pleasures at the forefront of our understanding.
+To love food is to understand why it’s important to steer a little clear of policy wonks — “fear the geeks, even bearing gifts.”
+Loving food experiences keeps conviviality, sensuality, holistic health, and well-being — the humble and lofty human needs and pleasures , albeit secondary— at the forefront of our understanding.